Generated Ozark river bluff and shoal scene representing Missouri's Current River at Van Buren, not an exact location photo

 Backup water

-If the Van Buren reach turns muddy or crowded, switch to another Ozark river day rather than forcing the wrong Current corridor.
+If the Van Buren reach turns muddy or crowded, switch to another Ozark river day rather than forcing the wrong Current area.

-Use Missouri's current fishing regulations and the Ozark National Scenic Riverways fishing guidance before you go.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use Missouri's current fishing rules and the Ozark National Scenic Riverways fishing guidance before you go.
 This Van Buren page is a lower-middle Current reach, not a substitute for upper-river trout rules or every riverway-specific boating restriction.

 Watercress Recreation Area